In 2017 I delivered design research for an improved developer experience in the Watson IoT Platform.

 - Organizations – IBM IoT developer teams, Individual developers, Startups, System integrators, Global enterprises

 We found that a majority is developing or researching IoT products and solutions for their companies.
-We also fond that a majority of the companies are developing IoT products and solutions today.
+We also found that a majority of the companies are developing IoT products and solutions today.

 In our research we focused on two developer roles; the IoT Device Developer and the IoT Application Developers.
 Both depend on the Watson IoT Platform as a service for connecting their devices or integrating with their applications.